toiled and sweated to get the hay in!

 tractable suddenly turned savage, sheep broke down hedges and devoured the clover, cows kicked the pail over, hunters refused their fences and shot their riders on to the other side.

-deserving of contempt or scorn
+deserving of scorn or disrespect

 They could not understand, they said, how even animals could bring themselves to sing such

 The blackbirds whistled it in the hedges, the pigeons cooed it in the elms, it got into the

 din of the smithies and the tune of the church bells.